syncfusion-content/javascript-docs/js/Grid/Grouping.md

 ## AutoSize Drop Area

-Drag any header and move it on the group drop area, then its portion expands smoothly.
+Drag any column header and move it to the group drop area, then its portion expands smoothly.
 Stop this animation by setting [`enableDropAreaAutoSizing`](http://help.syncfusion.com/js/api/ejgrid#members:groupsettings-enabledropareaautosizing "enableDropAreaAutoSizing") property of [`groupSettings`](http://help.syncfusion.com/js/api/ejgrid#members:groupsettings "groupSettings") as `false`.

 The following code example describes the above behavior.